fuankarion/lab_vision/lab8_cnn/Lab8.md

 A follow up work tried to use the very same Digit network to classify the textons, again with very poor results.
 A deeper version (1, 2 and 3 convolutional layers deeper) of the Digit network was also implemented, again with very poor results.

-The final approach was then to build a very somewhat deep network with a very different architecture to those mentioned before.
+The final approach was then to build a very somewhat deep network (6 convolutional layers) with a very different architecture to those mentioned before i.e smaller random filters.
+This network performed surprisingly better than the initial approaches.
 The final CNN is as follows:

+### Results
+Figure 1 shows the error and  Top5 error during a training process limited to 1 hour in a Nvidia Tesla K40

+Best results are achieve for the following parameters Batch Size:
+Learning Rate:

 ####Why It works (Ablation Tests)
-It is hard to formally explain why this network performs well on the texture recognition problem, however, ablation test can shed some light on the more relevant elements of the network
+It is hard to formally explain why this network performs well on the texture recognition problem, however, ablation tests can shed some light on the more relevant elements of the network.

+Al test contain the same basic experimental setup:
+Initial Network: as described above
+Learning Rate: 0.001
+Dataset: As provided from the instructors, 12500 images for train, 12500 images for validation Max 10 epoch for training.
+All images were rescaled to 64x64.

 Convolutional Layer ablation